IVRPowers/blog/content/post/customerengagement/how-to-improve-your-pbx-with-conversational-ai.md

 > What we recommend to do…

-###	Natural Language Understanding.
+###	Natural Language Understanding (NLU).

-Replace old DTMF menus by Natural Language Understanding (NLU) interactions and deliver the best customer experience for your callers.
-NLU enables to use Machine Learning to train and improve continuously your system.
+Replace old DTMF menus by advanced NLU dialogs and deliver the best customer experience for your callers.
+It also enables to use Machine Learning in order to train and improve continuously your system.

-###	Conversational IVR (Dialog).
+###	Conversational IVR.

 Humans dialogs are mostly conversational, let your customers say as they want in order to be connected with a service or person of your company.
-Conversational IVR enables a smart interactions that process better your PBX routing than ever.
+Conversational IVR enables smarter interactions that will empower your PBX routing better than ever.

 ###	Automatic Call Transfer.

 Make call transfers to the right extension or to a cellular according to the destination context rules.
 Don’t think it’s always better to send the call to a human assistance.
 An IVR with AI can work even better, without any delay and never putting On Hold your callers.

-###	Virtual Assistant (AI).
+###	Virtual Assistant.

 Enable a Virtual Assistant (Voicebot) instead of processing low value interactions with your human agents.
 Remember the cost and availability of a manual call transfer really expensive and inefficient.
 In the Digital Age, AI integration for your PBX makes sense.